linhtran1003/fc-barcelona-performance-analysis/README.md

 - Squad mismanagement (2017–2020) created structural weaknesses
 - Financial collapse (2020–2022) restricted squad-building capacity
-- Efficiency declines (finishing and defensive) negatively impacted results
+- Efficiency declines (finishing and defensive) negatively final outcomes
 - UCL performance drop mirrors domestic instability
 - Financial flexibility strongly predicts competitive performance
+- Overall, the **correlation between financial constraints and team performance** is evident: Financial restrictions have reduced squad's depth as the club is unable to sign high-quality players, increasing dependence on current key players, who shoudn't be expected to every possible matches.

 The project demonstrates how long-term football performance can only be understood by combining data, context, and finance.

 ## Recommendation

-- Overall, the **correlation between financial constraints and team performance** is evident: Financial restrictions have reduced squad's depth as the club is unable to sign high-quality players, increasing dependence on current key players.
-FC Barcelona's challenges extends beyond tactics - the club **must restore its long-term financial stability** to rebuild their position as one of top-tier clubs and regain their competitiveness against other rivals.
+- FC Barcelona's challenges extends beyond tactics - the club **must restore its long-term financial stability** to rebuild their position as one of top-tier clubs and regain their competitiveness against other rivals.
+- Whether in financial crisis or when restored to its stable state, it is important to effectively and responsivly manage their recruitment strategies when signing players.

 ## How to run